Receiving Stolen Property Attorneys Passaic County, NJ

 Our lawyers will want to work with you on an individual level to learn the details of your charges and how we can build a tailor-made defense.
 Unlawful receipt of stolen goods is a very serious charge, but often a very winnable case for the defense.

-Contact Our Woodland Park Receiving Stolen Goods Attorneys Today
+Contact Our Little Falls Receiving Stolen Goods Attorneys Today

-At Del Sardo & Montanari, our legal team has extensive experience defending clients from receiving stolen goods and other theft and fraud charges in New Jersey towns including Wayne, Woodland Park, Clifton, Paterson, West Milford, Little Falls and all of Passaic County.
+At The Montanari Law Group, our legal team has extensive experience defending clients from receiving stolen goods and other theft and fraud charges in New Jersey towns including Wayne, Woodland Park, Clifton, Paterson, West Milford, Little Falls, and all of Passaic County.
 We believe in working closely with clients charged with receiving stolen property in order to seek reduced or dismissed charges and help them move on with their lives.

-Contact us online or through our Woodland Park offices by calling (973) 233-4396 today for a free and confidential consultation with a member of our criminal defense team.
+Contact us online or through our Little Falls offices by calling (973) 233-4396 today for a free and confidential consultation with a member of our criminal defense team.
 We will be standing by to discuss the details of your receiving stolen property or other theft-related charges and how we can best serve you.